Noncommutative coordinates for symplectic representations: Subspace of singular local systems

-\item The spaces $\DfSLdOn$ and $\Mf(S, \SL(2,\R)\otimes \OO(n))$ are respectively diffeomorphic to $\OO(n)^{\abs{\chi( \bar{S})}+1}/\OO(n)$ \ep{quotient by simultaneous conjugation} and to $\R^{3\abs{\chi(\bar{S})}+r} \times (\OO(n)^{\abs{\chi( \bar{S})}+1}/\OO(n))$. \end{enumerate} \end{teo}
+\item The spaces $\DfSLdOn$ and $\Mf(S, \SL(2,\R)\otimes \OO(n))$ are respectively diffeomorphic to $\OO(n)^{1-{\chi( \bar{S})}}/\OO(n)$ \ep{quotient by simultaneous conjugation} and to $\R^{r-3{\chi(\bar{S})}} \times (\OO(n)^{1-{\chi( \bar{S})}}/\OO(n))$. \end{enumerate} \end{teo}

-\subsection{Coordinates for the subspaces}
+\section{Coordinates for the subspaces}

-Using an analysis similar to the one in Section~\ref{sec:local-systems-their}, the space $\Loc(S, \OO(n))$ also admits parameterizations via local systems on the quiver~$\Gamma_\mathcal{T}$.
+Using an analysis similar to the one in Chapter~\ref{sec:local-systems-their}, the space $\Loc(S, \OO(n))$ also admits parametrizations via local systems on the quiver~$\Gamma_\mathcal{T}$.
 We will use the following result: the holonomy map gives a surjective map

 where $\mathcal{U}$ is the subset of~$u$ in~$\OO(n)^{A}$ with $u(a)=\Id$ for all $a\in A_2\sqcup \mathcal{S}$ and $u(a_3)u(a_2)u(a_1)=\Id$ for every $3$-cycle $(a_1, a_2, a_3)$ in $A_3$.

 The maps between the moduli spaces of framed local systems can be promoted to maps between the parameters spaces: